Imagine that the success of your business hinged on you finding a small brown thread in a five-foot-high pile of dirt.

 Sure, your business may not be as big as Amazon, but large corporations didn’t get huge by wishing and hoping for sales.
 Digital marketing is an integral part of their marketing framework.
 For CMOs, digital marketing is not a choice—it’s a necessity.

 What’s next?
-If you are wondering where to start, leverage the three digital marketing strategies we discussed here (social, mobile and analytics).
-If you need some help getting started or scaling your current digital marketing strategies, we would be happy to assist.
+If you are wondering where to start, leverage the three digital marketing tactics we discussed here (social, mobile and analytics).
+If you need some help getting started or scaling your current digital marketing tactics, we would be happy to assist.
 We like to make digital marketing simple :).